 Preparing for a new baby is hard work, and your health should come first.

-Your baby is now 1.5 pounds and 12 inches tall, or about the size of a head of cauliflower or a rutabaga.
+Your baby now weighs 1.5 pounds and is 12 inches tall, or about the size of a head of cauliflower or a rutabaga.
 The physical growth of your baby is matched by other development, including being able to respond to familiar sounds such as your voice.
-Your baby may begin to move when they hear your voice.
+Your baby may begin to move when they hear you speak.

 At week 25, you might be getting used to feeling the baby’s flips, kicks, and other movements.
 In just a few weeks, you’ll want to keep track of these, but for now those flutters can simply be a joyous reminder of your growing baby.